dev-syn/dev-debug/README.md

 ### Usage
-> The Unity package installation will work outside the box as package.
+> The Unity package installation will work outside the box as a package.
 >
 > The Unity Managed  Plugin (DLL) requires some extra steps which will be described below:
 >